Njeapp2/RWE-Track/3_Page.md

 * Migration of human populations.

 <img src="3_Photo2.png" width="50%" height="50%">
-Sea level rise predicted by the IPCC for scenario’s involving varying future rates of greenhouse gas emissions[^2].

 Analysts at the IPCC estimate that these indirect effects will become critical at a 2°C rise of the average global surface temperature (at a cumulative GHG emission of ca 5500 Gt CO<sub>2</sub>eq).
 A major problem